-The A/E shall retain record copies of its design calculations, drawings, bid/contract documents, addenda, field orders, clarifications and responses to Requests For Information, approved shop drawings and submittals, inspection / observation reports, fiscal records, and other documents relative to the contract for five (5) years after completion of the services under the contract or five years after completion of construction, whichever occurs earlier.
+The A/E shall retain record copies of its design calculations, drawings, bid/contract documents, addenda, field orders, clarifications and responses to Requests For Information, approved shop drawings and submittals, inspection / observation reports, fiscal records, and other documents relative to the contract for five (5) years after completion of the construction.
 Should the A/E cease its business prior to that time, the A/E will provide those project related documents to the University for safe keeping.